 How to recognize a diamond on a ring?

-In the world of luxury jewelry , it is not always easy to know what you are dealing with.
-Whether it is precious metals or stones , how can you distinguish the real thing from the fake?
-This is especially true for diamonds, which can be imitated or substituted by much more vulgar stones.
-Today, we offer you some simple tips to learn how to distinguish between a real and a fake diamond on a ring , necklace, earrings, etc. By the end of the article, you will know how to recognize a diamond .
+In the world of luxury jewelry , it's not always easy to know what you're dealing with.
+Whether it's precious metals or stones , how can you tell the real thing from the fake?
+This is especially true for diamonds, which can be imitated or substituted with much more vulgar stones.
+Today, we offer you some simple tips to help you distinguish between a real and a fake diamond on a ring , necklace, earrings, etc. By the end of the article, you'll know how to recognize a diamond .

-What are the fake diamonds that can be found in rings, earrings, etc.?
+What fake diamonds can be found in rings, earrings, etc.?

-Within the term fake diamonds, there are several types of stones that are sometimes mistakenly assimilated to diamonds due to their similarities.
+The term fake diamonds refers to several types of stones that are sometimes mistakenly confused with diamonds due to their similarities.
 Here are the most common:

 - Zirconium oxide (zirconia)